The better your hardware, the longer they wait to replace it — so retention lives between upgrades.

 How does the platform know when someone's ready to upgrade?

-AI agents combine each device's age and lifecycle stage with the member's category replacement cadence to predict an upgrade window, then pair it with a trade-in value estimate — so outreach is timed to the actual replacement moment rather than a generic blast.
+AI agents combine each device's age and lifecycle stage with the member's category replacement cadence to score an upgrade window and churn risk, then the Recommendations engine pairs it with the right accessory or protection attach and a trade-in value estimate — so outreach is timed to the actual replacement moment rather than a generic blast.

 Does this require ripping out our existing commerce or membership systems?

-No. The CDP sits on top of your existing commerce, membership, and support stack — it unifies device registration, accessory, protection, and subscription signals into one profile and runs the loop centrally, with store-level support touchpoints where they matter.
+No. The CDP sits on top of your existing commerce, membership, and support stack via POS/ERP/OMS API connectors — it unifies device registration, accessory, protection, and subscription signals into one live profile (One ID) and runs the loop centrally, with store-level support touchpoints where they matter.

 Book a demo, or assess your current retention maturity in three minutes.